aldesantis/toolbox/receipt2json/README.md

 # receipt2json

 A command-line utility that extracts structured information from receipt PDFs using the Claude AI API.
-The tool analyzes receipts and returns standardized JSON data containing key information such as total amount, VAT, date, and business details.
+The tool analyzes receipts and returns standardized JSON data containing key information such as net amount, VAT, date, and business details.

 ## Installation